aurollan/Embedded_C_STM32F3/0.TOOLS/readme_understand_memory_map.md

 # How do we work with register ?
 Register are simply adresses.
-And we manipulate data pointed by register.
+And we manipulate data pointed by those adresses.

 # Where is memory mapping ?
 Just search for memory map in the Reference Manual.
-You should end up page 2 redirecting you to page 51.
+You should end up
+	page 2

+redirecting you to

+	page 51.

 All the memory mapping is here.

 # GPIOE example